The Dos and Don'ts of Managing a Rental Property During a Recession

 Retaining tenants during a recession requires understanding and empathy.
 As Winston Churchill said, "The pessimist sees difficulty in every opportunity.
 The optimist sees opportunity in every difficulty."
 By approaching the recession with a positive attitude and taking steps to retain your tenants, you can come out on top in the long run.

-National Multifamily Housing Council showed that many renters are still making an effort to pay rent despite economic hardship.
+A survey by the National Multifamily Housing Council showed that many renters are still making an effort to pay rent despite economic hardship.
 By taking steps to show their tenants that they value their business and want to help them through difficult times, landlords can increase tenant loyalty and retention.

 2. Make Extended Lease Arrangements